How glossolalia entered the christian doctrine of tongues vernacular and became the entrenched form of interpretation.

 His legacy in religious studies was so great that Philip Schaff, who edited the highly praised and popular publication, History of the Christian Church, conceded that his work was an updated and modernized version of Neander’s writing.11 Schaff was trained in Germany, but moved to the US as a professor and widely disseminated Neander’s views.
 Neander also influenced Frederick Farrar, an English theologian, and writer, who convincingly brought Neander’s thoughts to the favorable attention of English readers.

-Neander believed the original event of Pentecost the third-century church redefined Pentecost.
-He believed that the church established at this time the following three concepts about speaking in tongues: Pentecost was a miraculous outpouring, enabling unlearnt men to speak in languages they did not know at the time of the apostles.
-This event would not reoccur shortly after their death, and from that time, the universal promulgation of the Gospel was done through extensive language study.
+According to Neander, three aspects of the tongues doctrine gained prominence and became the traditional stance in the third century.
+Pentecost was a miraculous outpouring, enabling unlearnt men to speak in languages they did not know at the time of the apostles.
+This event would not reoccur shortly after their death, and from that time, the universal promulgation of the Gospel was completed through extensive language study.

 For those who argued that the miracle of foreign languages was necessary for the early establishment of the faith, he built a refutation.
 He felt that the use of xenoglossolalia was unnecessary for the expansion of Christianity because Greek and Latin already were ubiquitous as a first or second language for those nations and peoples connected to the Roman empire.